 - The location and length of drawbead (DB1 and DB2)

-- The drawbead restrain force during drawing, it could be used to define the shape and dimension.
+- The drawbead restrain force during drawing which can could be used to define the shape and dimension.

 Schematic diagram of input parameters

-- Put a sensor on the blank sheet to check metal flow.
+- Put a sensor on the blank sheet to check the metal flow.

-- A region at the top of the part to calculate the cumulative value of the FLD to determine whether the rupture occurs.
+- The region at the top of the part is used to calculate the cumulative value of the FLD which then determine whether the rupture occurs or not.

-Phase I: Using DOE to Find the Feasible Process Window
+Phase I: Use DOE to Find the Feasible Process Window

-Phase II: Using PSO to Seek the Best Process Window
+Phase II: Use PSO to Seek the Best Process Window

 The PSO analysis results in the parallel coordinates plot